What Is The Starting Price In Betting? What Does SP Mean?

 In general:

-• If the Starting Price is greater than your price, then you have failed to find a value bet (but Best Odds Guaranteed helps to soften the blow.
-Read on to learn more.)
+- If the Starting Price is higher than our price, it indicates a failure to find a value bet (though Best Odds Guaranteed can mitigate this setback).

-• If the Starting Price is lower than your price, then you have found a value bet.
-This is known as “Beating the SP” or “Beating the Closing Line”.
+- If the Starting Price is lower than our price, it signifies a value bet—a phenomenon known as “Beating the SP” or “Beating the Closing Line“.

 Best Odds Guaranteed

-Best Odds Guaranteed (BOG) is a promotion offered by many bookmakers.
-It boosts the profits of bets taken at odds below the SP.
+Best Odds Guaranteed (BOG) is as a popular promotion offers by many bookmakers, enhancing the profitability of bets placed at odds lower than the SP.

-So, if you take a price on a horse and the Starting Price (SP) is bigger, then the BOG bookmaker will pay you out at the bigger odds.
+If you secure a price on a horse and the Starting Price (SP) surpasses it, the BOG bookmaker will honour the larger odds.
+For instance:

-• If you take a price of 4/1 and the selection wins with an SP of 5/1, they’ll pay you at 5/1
+- If you take a price of 4/1 and the selection wins with an SP of 5/1, you’ll be paid out at 5/1

-• If you take a price of 4/1 and the selection wins with an SP of 3/1, they still pay you at 4/1
+- If you take a price of 4/1 and the selection wins with an SP of 3/1, you’ll be paid out at 4/1